 - Go outside and look at the setting sun.
 The orange hues in a sunset send signals, through the ganglion cells in your eye’s retinas, to the SCN which is your body’s “master clock.”
 This helps with circadian rhythms.

-- To create a relaxing bedtime routine, take a warm bath, drink a cup of chamomile tea, play relaxing music, burn candles or aromatherapy.
+- To create a relaxing bedtime routine, take a warm bath, drink a cup of chamomile tea, play relaxing music, and burn scented free candles or aromatherapy.